SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: GAZE AND SPEECH DISAMBIGUATION IN SITUATED SCENARIOS

-The gaze history is then computed over a selected time window.
-This time window corresponds to the period when the user makes a request, ensuring that gaze data is only processed during relevant interaction moments.
-The gaze history consists of a sequence of fixation segments, i.e. pairs containing the object(s) most likely fixated and the duration of the fixation (dwell time).
-To compile the gaze history, our approach compares ranked lists at consecutive sampling instants to identify relevant fixations.
-A fixation segment is formed when an object, or set of objects, stays consistently within a certain angular threshold for a minimum duration.
-A fixation segment ends when the set of fixated objects changes or a fast gaze shift occurs, i.e., the head speed surpassing a predefined threshold.
-To avoid fragmentation in the gaze history due to brief jerky head movements, we merge consecutive fixation segments that include the same set of objects but are separated by a short temporal interval into a single segment and take the sum of the original segments as duration.
+In this implementation, AOIs are obtained by associating the gaze direction with the objects in the scene over time.
+At each sampling instant, candidate objects are ranked according to their angular deviation from this direction, with smaller deviations indicating more likely foci of attention.
+Fixation segments are then defined as pairs containing the list of most likely fixated objects $A_k$ and the respective dwell time $\tau_k$.
+Fixations are identified by comparing ranked object lists across consecutive sampling instants.
+A segment is formed when an object or set of objects remains within a predefined angular threshold $\theta_{th}$ for a minimum duration $T_{th}$, and it ends when the set of fixated objects changes or when a rapid shift in gaze direction occurs, i.e., $A_k=\{o_{\theta_1},\ldots,o_{\theta_n}\}_{\tau_k}$, where $\theta_1\leq\ldots\leq\theta_n<\theta_{th}$ and the associated dwell time satisfies $\tau_k\geq T_{th}$.
+To handle saccades, object ranking is computed only when the angular velocity of the gaze direction is below a predefined threshold.
+Consecutive segments referring to the same set of objects and separated by a short temporal interval are merged to avoid fragmentation.

-Fig. ~\ref{fig:gaze_speech_timeline} visualizes the gaze history computed within a turn time window and the corresponding utterance.
-The top plot shows the sequence of gaze fixations and their durations, while the bottom plot illustrates the aligned user's utterance with word-level timestamps.
-In our representation, gaze history and speech input are combined asynchronously, with the full speech utterance processed within the corresponding gaze history period, so to allow relating references to earlier or later fixations.
+Fig.~\ref{fig:gaze_speech_timeline} illustrates the gaze history within a turn window (top), the aligned utterance with word-level timestamps (middle), and the resulting textual Semantic Scanpath representation combining speech and gaze (bottom).
+In our representation, gaze history and the speech utterance are integrated asynchronously, allowing references to be resolved using earlier or later fixations within the turn.